dianapatrong/todoproject/README.md

 **Vagrant** is a tool for building and maintaining portable virtual software development environments, it also has integration with **Ansible** as a provisioner for these virtual machines.

-To run the application make sure you have Virtualbox and Vagrant already installed and `cd` into the root directory of the project:
+To run the application make sure you have [Virtualbox][https://www.virtualbox.org/wiki/Downloads] and [Vagrant](https://www.vagrantup.com/downloads.html) already  installed and `cd` into the root directory of the project:
 ```
 $ vagrant up
 ```
+⏳ Wait for it to provision
+> ⚠️  If you have the following error: "_Permission denied (publickey). fatal: Could not read from remote repository._"
+> make sure you have added the correct key linked the repository were you have access:  `ssh-add ~/.ssh/your_key`

-Wait for it to provision and the app will be running on: http://20.20.20.2:8000/ and http://localhost:8080/ this is because we have the following lines in the [Vagrantfile](Vagrantfile):
+The app will be running on: http://20.20.20.2:8000/ and http://localhost:8080/ this is because we have the following lines in the [Vagrantfile](Vagrantfile):
 ```
 server.vm.network :private_network, ip: "20.20.20.2"